 The Big Idea is coordinated by The Big Issue, Australia’s longest standing and most significant social enterprise.
 The Big Issue is an independent, not-for-profit organisation that delivers solutions to help homeless, marginalised and disadvantaged people to positively change their lives.

 What is The Big Idea?

 The Big Idea offers students unprecedented access to social entrepreneurs, Australian ‘Thought Leaders’ and experts across a variety of business sectors, whose guidance, advice and direction will ensure students are well placed to develop their ideas into business plans for viable social enterprise.
+Meet the people involved.

-For Media, please contact Eszter Vasenszky on (03) 9663 4533 or 0415 319 421, or complete the form in our Contact page.
+For Media enquiries, please contact Eszter Vasenszky on (03) 9663 4533 or 0415 319 421, or complete the form on our Contact page.